 Leonardo da Vinci believed that to gain fresh insight into a problem one needed to restructure the problem so that it could be viewed in many different ways, from many different angles.
 He called this thinking, saper vedere, or “knowing how to see.”

 Oftentimes when faced with a problem we focus on the first perspective that comes to mind.
 Naturally the solutions that follow will likely be based on the side of the problem that we’re looking from.
-Our attempt to make sense of the problem is based on what we’ve so far been accustomed to thinking.
+Our attempt to make sense of a problem is based on what we’ve so far been accustomed to thinking.
 With this single way

 of looking at the problem we close off other possible points of view sometimes to our detriment.